rowangayleschaefer/tiktok_analysis_and_recommender/readme.md

 <!-- Modeling -->
 ## Modeling

+Unique preprocessing steps for modeling included building out a dictionary of Gen-Z/social media-specific stopwords to reduce "noise" in the data, and preserving hashtags and @ symbol in word lemmatization.

+Final model recommends videos based on lemmatized video description text and hashtags included in description.

 #### Risks & assumptions:
 * The modeling portion of this project is intended as exploratory.